Find out if you could benefit from the latest technology behind outpatient laser spine surgery.

-A popular and somewhat controversial trend in the medical field is laser spine surgery for neck and back pain.
-However, this relatively new approach is not considered to be more effective than other methods of spine surgery.
+A popular trend in the medical field is outpatient laser spine surgery for neck and back pain–and for good reason.
+This relatively new approach is considered to be more effective and precise than other methods of spine surgery.

 - Relieve pain